Dec 03 , 2019

-Do you want take you bird watching game to the nest level?
-Look no feather, check out our video on how to get start with birding!
+Do you want to take your bird watching game to the nest level?
+Look no feather, check out our video on how to get started with birdwatching!

 The first order of business is to get a good pair of binoculars!
 Think about the area you'll be in and what types of birds you'll be looking for.
 How far away will they be?
 Will you be in bright daylight, twilight, or somewhere in between?
 High magnification binoculars are great for seeing details of birds far away, but the image is darker, and the close-up view can make tracking difficult when the bird takes flight.
 Lower magnifications allow for a brighter image and easier tracking, but won't show as much detail.

 If you can't decide, the general consensus among birders is that 7x and 8x are safe places to start, because of their versatility and price point.
 A good pair can be pricey, so it may be most practical to borrow a pair first for a while until you get into the swing of things.

 Another important item to have with you while birdwatching is a field guide to birds.
 There are a plethora of them available, and they come in print or in smartphone app form.
 Both viable options, so this is all up to personal preference.
 Some people prefer to carry less weight and use a smartphone app.
 These have come a long way, and now have the ability to record mystery sounds and calls, which is tough to do on paper!
 Other birders prefer the comfort of flipping through a book with the ability to write hand-written notes.